Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Large language models and AI-enabled workflows generate probabilistic outputs.
 Results vary by prompt design, context, model version, data grounding, and policy controls.
 Performance can change as vendors update models, as internal data evolves, and as users alter how they interact with the system.

 Enterprise AI procurement is therefore not the acquisition of a static product.
-It is the selection of a capability that must perform reliably within defined operational boundaries over time.
+It is the selection of a capability expected to perform reliably within defined operational boundaries over time.

 The Pattern of Pilot Purgatory